Eric Lorberer (he/him)

 Many other people help keep the Rain Taxi enterprise afloat: board members, reviewers, proofreaders, copyeditors, interns, our Twin Cities Book Festival staff, and dozens of volunteers who help do what needs to be done.
 To them we offer our deepest thanks.

 Thanks to the service and diligence of board members, Rain Taxi—a nonprofit organization dedicated to promoting interest in contemporary literature—has stayed above water during mighty tough times.
+In May 2021, Rain Taxi's Board Chair Paul Von Drasek passed away.
+Learn more about his legacy here.

 Current Board Members